 The Hairy Bikers’ fondant potatoes are really easy to make.
-Flavoured with garlic, thyme and butter these delicious potatoes are perfect served with your roast dinner.They’re ideal if you’re bored of the same old roast potatoes or boiled potatoes.
-The Hairy Bikers serve their fondant potatoes with pickled pears and roast partridge.
-You could serve them as a special treat for Christmas or Easter.
-These delicious fondant potatoes only take 30 mins to make and serve 4 people.
-If you’re feeding more people just double up the ingredient quantities.
-This recipe was taken from the Hairy Bikers' 12 days of Christmas special on BBC2.
+Flavoured with garlic, thyme and butter, these delicious fondant potatoes are perfect served with your roast dinner.They’re ideal if you’re bored of the same old roast potatoes or boiled potatoes and want to upgrade the side with a special touch.
+The Hairy Bikers serve their fondant potatoes with pickled pears and roast partridge, but this easy fondant potato recipe will go well with any roast.
+You could serve them as a special treat for Christmas or Easter, but also just on a special Sunday with your roast dinner.
+We bet all your family and friends will love them and you'll end up making them every Sunday!
+To make this fondant potato recipe, you'll only need six ingredients, and you might even already have most of them in your cupboard - potatoes, garlic, thyme, butter, chicken stock and salt and pepper.
+These delicious fondant potatoes only take around 30 mins to cook, and you can easily do it while the rest of your roast dinner is cooking.
+They take little bit more effort than normal roasties, but it's so worth it for their tasty garlicky flavour.
+This recipe for fondant potatoes serves 4 people, but if you’re feeding more people just double up the ingredient quantities.

 - 2 cloves garlic, just a bit smashed

 - 2 or 3 of sprigs of thyme